 And this.
 When she did get out and was able to return home, she felt as though she carried a stigma.
-When an area school principal called her up and offered her a job (apparently there was a shortage of teachers back then), she replied, “Do you know about me?”
-In other words, do you know I am tainted, less than I will ever be again?
+When an area school principal called her up and offered her a job (apparently there was a shortage of teachers in those years), she replied, “Do you know about me?”
+In other words, “do you know I am tainted, less than I will ever be again?”
 And he replied, “I do.
 My son had TB.”
 This was surely an unexpected moment of grace in a difficult time.
 And yet, while her life mostly picked up where she had left off months before, she would never be quite the same again.
 Indeed, ever since she has carried an understanding of and sensitivity to certain experiences in the world which she knew nothing of before that time.

 So back to the story about the pig.
 During those months when she was at the TB San, partway through she got a week-end’s leave to attend her niece’s wedding.
-She and my dad were out at her parent’s home — a house which sat on an acre of land in the country.
+She and my dad were out at her parents’ home — a house which sat on an acre of land in the country.
 While her folks they were not farmers, a family member had acquired a pig and had given it to them.
 That weekend, it was suggested that Mother should go out and see the pig and so she did.
 Well, she will tell you that she took one look at that pig and was struck by its lonesomeness.
 And she started to cry.
 No doubt, at some level she saw something of herself in that farm animal.
 For pigs are, in fact, every bit as communal as you and I. No doubt it was lonely!
 And ever since?
-It has been a story which has become emblematic of her sense of isolation when she spent those months away from loved ones treating a disease she hardly had.
+It has been a story which has become emblematic of her sense of isolation when she spent those months away from loved ones treating a disease she barely had.
 Oh yes, while we smile at it today, when I was a little girl, it would bring tears to my eyes as well to hear her tell this.

 And so as I sat with our Gospel story and then as this part of our family story came to mind this week, I found myself thinking about pigs.
 Indeed, as I was looking into ‘pigs’ in these last days, I found these words from Winston Churchhill: